CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 client.modules.post
 ```

-After the console initiated one can activate an exploit with the use method:
+After the console object is initiated one can activate an exploit with the use method:

 ```
 console.execute('use exploit/multi/http/tomcat_mgr_deploy')
 ```

-Which is comparable to command that is used for msfconsole, same goes for the following lines of code.
-The same goes the scripts following "console.execute" commands.
+Which is comparable to commands used for msfconsole, same goes the scripts following "console.execute" commands.

 ![image](pymsfrpcd.png)